jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Default: ``'<generated>'``

     Token used for authenticating first-time connections to the server.

+    The token can be read from the file referenced by JUPYTER_TOKEN_FILE or set directly with the JUPYTER_TOKEN environment variable.

     When no password is enabled,
     the default is to generate a new, random token.

     Setting to an empty string disables authentication altogether, which is NOT RECOMMENDED.